-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+Here's information to help you get ready for your appointment and know what to expect from your health care provider.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
+When you make the appointment, ask if there's anything you need to do before you arrive.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.

-- Make a list of all medications, vitamins or supplements you're taking.
+- Make a list of all medicines, vitamins or supplements you're taking.

 - Take a family member or friend along, if possible.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who goes with you may remember something that you missed or forgot.

-- Write down questions to ask your doctor.
+- Write down questions to ask your health care provider.

 - What's the most likely cause of my symptoms?